 Verify Chrome is allowed to run Flash content for Webinato

 - Open the Chrome File Menu, by clicking the 3 dots at the upper right of the Chrome window, and then select Settings:

-- Once Advanced Settings are shown, find the Privacy section, and click the Content settings button:
+- Once Site Settings are shown, scroll down to find the highlighted Flash section, and click to enter:

 You can then close the settings tab and attempt to reload your browser if needed.

-If you are still not able to see Webinato content or see a blank room interface, you can troubleshoot that problem HERE.
+If you are still not able to see Webinato content or see a blank page or have other loading problems, you can troubleshoot HERE.